Halmstad–Bolmen Railway: Rail track from Åsen to Unnen

 The terms of the concession required building a railway line from Åsen to the lake Unnen.
 This was completed in 1895.

 Die Gesellschaft war mit einem Antrag auf die Verschiebung des Baus dieser Nebenstrecke auf einen späteren Zeitpunkt erfolgreich.

 Carl Johan Jehander, the general contractor for building the line from Halmstad to Bolmen, owned a steam saw, which had been built in 1888 in Lidhult.
-He purchased on 16 June 1893 approx. 0,59 hektar land for 400 Crowns at the Unnen lake, to build his own railway station.
+He purchased on 16 June 1893 approx. 0,59 hectare land for 400 Crowns at the Unnen lake, to build his own railway station.

 The land for the rail track from Åsen to Unnen was possessed in 1893 by the railway company against payment of a compensation.
 The building of the track cost 24,000 Crowns.
 It was 2,5 km (1.5 miles) long and was used by two trains per day, to transport goods and passengers from the steam ships Vega or Freya, which crossed the lake to Södra Unnaryd.